 There are a lot of things that can go wrong with one of the most important body organs – the heart.
 Being able to recognize the early signs and ask for help may help save your life.
 That is why today, we decided to talk about one quite serious heart issue – AFib.

-However, because many of us tend to mistake AFib for the much less serious heart palpitations, we decided to explain the difference between AFib and palpitations.
+However, because many of us tend to mistake AFib for much less serious heart palpitations, we decided to explain the difference between AFib and palpitations.
 We hope that you will now be able to notice any of these symptoms and talk to your doctor about them.